WPgenWeakest Precondition Generator

 First, we rewrite the premise triple (subst x v2 t1) H Q using wp.
 It becomes H ==> wp (subst x v2 t1) Q.

 Second, we observe that the term subst x v2 t1 is equal to isubst ((x,v2)::nil) t1.
-(This equality is captured by the lemma subst_eq_isubst_one proved in the bonus section of the chapter.)
+(This equality is captured by the lemma subst_eq_isubst_one proved in the next chapter.)
 Thus, the heap predicate wp (subst x v2 t1) Q is equivalent to wp (isubst ((x,v2)::nil) t1).

 Parameter triple_app_fun_from_wpgen : v1 v2 x t1 H Q,